Retro Coffee Maker: 7 Picks For Vintage Style Lovers

 The best part is that it’s compatible with K-Cups and ground coffee beans, so you don’t need to feel limited.
-Pop in a capsule on a busy morning when convenience is a priority, or choose ground coffee when you have enough time to savor the morning ritual.
+Pop in a capsule on a busy morning when convenience is a priority, or choose ground coffee when you have enough time to savour the morning ritual.
 In either case, you can brew between 5 and 12 ounces at the touch of a button.
 After brewing, it shuts off automatically.

 6. Diguo Belgian Siphon Brewer – Best Vintage Vacuum Coffee Maker

-- Color(s): Classic Gold, Rose Gold, Silver
+- Colour(s): Classic Gold, Rose Gold, Silver

 - Programmable: No